Steam-assisted gravity drainage: High pressure cyclic steam stimulation (HPCSS)

 "Roughly 35 per cent of all in situ production in the Alberta oil sands uses a technique called high pressure cyclic steam stimulation (HPCSS), which cycles between two phases: first, steam is injected into an underground oil sands deposit to fracture and heat the formation to soften the bitumen just like CSS does, excepting at even higher pressures; then, the cycle switches to production where the resulting hot mixture of bitumen and steam (called a "bitumen emulsion") is pumped up to the surface through the same well, again just like CSS, until the resulting pressure drop slows production to an uneconomical stage.
 The process is then repeated multiple times."
 An Alberta Energy Regulator (AER) news release explained the difference between high pressure cyclic steam stimulation (HPCSS) and steam assisted gravity drainage (SAGD).
 "HPCSS has been used in oil recovery in Alberta for more than 30 years.
 The method involves injecting high-pressure steam, well above the ambient reservoir pressure, into a reservoir over a prolonged period of time.
 As heat softens the bitumen and water dilutes and separates the bitumen from the sand, the pressure creates fractures, cracks and openings through which the bitumen can flow back into the steam-injector wells.
 HPCSS differs from steam assisted gravity drainage (SAGD) operations where steam is continuously injected at lower pressures without fracturing the reservoir and uses gravity drainage as the primary recovery mechanism."
+In some cases satellite radar InSAR techniques were used to monitor surface deformation associated with the oil extraction.

 In the Clearwater Formation near Cold Lake, Alberta the high pressure cyclic steam stimulation (HPCSS) is used.
 There are both horizontal and vertical wells.
 Injection is at fracture pressure.
 There is a 60 m to 180 m spacing for horizontal wells.
 Vertical wells are spaced at 2 to 8 Acre spacing for vertical wells.
 The development can be as low as 7 m net pay.
 It is used in areas generally with no to minimal bottom water or top gas.
 The CSOR is 3.3 to 4.5.
 The ultimate recovery is predicted at 15 to 35%.
 SAGD thermal recovery method is also used in Clearwater and Lower Grand Rapids Formations with Horizontal Well Pairs (700 to 1000 m), Operating pressure 3 to 5 MPa, Burnt Lake SAGD was started with higher operating pressure close to dilation pressure, 75 m to 120 m spacing, Development to as low as 10 m net pay, In areas with or without bottom water, CSOR: 2.8 to 4.0 (at 100% quality), Predicted ultimate recovery: 45% to 55%.

 Canadian Natural Resources Limited's (CNRL) Primrose and Wolf Lake in situ oil sands project near Cold Lake, Alberta in the Clearwater Formation, operated by CNRL subsidiary Horizon Oil Sands, use the high pressure cyclic steam stimulation (HPCSS).